sanity-io/sanity-plugin-internationalized-array/README.md

 - `unstable__fieldAction` Inside a Field Action (currently unstable)
 - `document` Above the document fields, these buttons will add a new language item to every internationalized array field that can be found at the **root of the document**.
 Nested internationalized arrays are not yet supported.

 To control the "Add translation" button titles, configure `languageDisplay`.
-This also affects :
+This also affects language field labels.

 - `codeOnly` (default) Shows only the language codes (id)
 - `titleOnly` Shows the language title